500 Miles: Japanese

+In 2018, Japanese singer Kiyoe Yoshioka sang a Japanese version of the song, "500 Mairu" (500マイル) on her debut album Uta Iro.

 Slovenian

 Slovene singer Lado Leskovar wrote a 1965 hit based on the song titled "Poslednji vlak" (English: "The Last Train").

 Spanish

 Costa Rican rock band Los Rufos recorded a Spanish version under the title "500 Millas" in 1967.
 A similar version was recorded by the Nicaraguan band Los Rockets.

 Vietnamese

 Two versions in Vietnamese have been recorded.
 One is "Tiễn em lần cuối" ("Send You Off for the Last Time") sung by Trung Hanh; another one is "Người tình ngàn dặm" ("Thousand-mile-away Lover") sung by Ngọc Lan.

 In media

 Peter, Paul & Mary's version of the song was used in: